Submit Data in the HUBB

 The FCC Broadband Data Collection (BDC) is regularly updating the National Broadband Map to show where broadband service is available nationwide, location by location, as reported by Internet service providers.
 The BDC relies on the Broadband Serviceable Location Fabric (Fabric), a single, standardized dataset of all locations in the U.S. where fixed broadband access service is available or could be installed.
 The FCC has contracted with CostQuest Associates to create the Fabric.

-HUBB reporting is not currently based on the Fabric for carriers receiving CAF support (with the exception of carriers participating in Enhanced ACAM).
+HUBB reporting is not currently based on the Fabric for carriers participating in most CAF funds.
 But the FCC expects carriers to compare the broadband deployment data that they are certifying in the HUBB with the broadband availability data that they are submitting in the BDC and to take steps to ensure the data aligns where appropriate.

 As part of the process of reviewing/verifying data reported to the HUBB, the FCC or USAC will cross check fixed broadband deployment data submitted to the HUBB and BDC databases, and will require carriers to explain and correct identified discrepancies between the datasets.